 We were drawn back a second time to see if the Naples style pizzas from the wood fired oven would be consistently good.
 We were not disappointed.
 Pizza was a great and tasty snack, especially when washed down with Sangria!

-Dune at The One and Only Ocean Club Resort
+Dune At The Ocean Club

 The resort made popular in the Casino Royal James Bond movie, is a regular stop for us on any visit to Nassau.
 When we made port in Nassau on our 26 day Caribbean cruise, we went in the opposite direction of most of the tourists and headed to the Ocean Club for afternoon tea.